 The Impossible Burger patty offered by Burger King is vegan.
 If you don’t want it grilled on the same surface that cooks meat, they will microwave it upon request.

-Recommended item: Impossible Burger ordered without mayo.
+Recommended item: Impossible Whopper ordered without mayo.
 Ask them to microwave the burger if you don’t want it cooked on the grill.

 Unlike many fast food Mexican restaurants, Del Taco offers Beyond Meat.
 And like Taco Bell, they maintain a helpful page of vegan and vegetarian menu items.